Salty-Shio/learning-go/notes.md

 ### Building and running our file

-To build and run this file you use the following:
+To build and run this file we use the following:

 ```bash
 go build {FILE PATH}
 ```

 This produces a file titled `main` which is the binary for the program.
-You can run it in the console to see what it does.
-Alternatively you can use:
+We can run it in the console to see what it does.
+Alternatively we can use:

 ```bash
 go run {FILE PATH}